nearai/near-mcp/README.md

 # NEAR MCP

-This project is an [MCP](https://github.com/anthropics/model-context-protocol) compatible server for interacting with the [NEAR blockchain](https://near.org/).
+This project is a Model Context Protocol ([MCP](https://github.com/modelcontextprotocol)) compatible server for interacting with the [NEAR blockchain](https://near.org/).
 This tool provides a way for LLMs and AI agents to securely access and interact with NEAR accounts and blockchain functionality.

 ## Installing

-The main way `near-mcp` is mean to be used is with an MCP compadible service.
+The main way `near-mcp` is mean to be used is with an MCP compatible service.

 Adding to the [`claude` code](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview) cli: